fadookie/Devoldefy/README.md

 # Changes
 Fix Devoldefy bugs.
 Use config file as input instead of console input.

 Support for reverse mapping.

 Fix remapping method override with generic parameter (by some reflection hack).

-Support remapping client server marker annotation
+Support remapping client server marker annotation,

+# How to use it
+test.json is an example